I’m not talking about the seasons.

 free then to focus on the future and building a better life for ourselves.

-If you’ve endured a difficult Winter, learn from it, but don’t live in it.
-Instead, forgive yourself and those involved in that past Winter, and move on.
+and those involved in that past Winter, and move on.

 Build your future on a firm foundation of refreshing

-matter-of-fact honesty -- say quite frankly,
+matter-of-fact honesty --

-it is what it is, it happened and it’s behind me – and live your new Spring
+it happened and it’s behind me –

-with joy (after all, you made it through that, hallelujah!
+Joy (after all, you made it through that, hallelujah!
 What a blessing!) and

-contentment (know that you are a good person, you are loved, you are special).
+Contentment (know that you are a good person, you are loved, you are special).

 I enjoy reading your comments